Airdj/travel-dot-ai/README.md

 - add selection of distance to show places around the city
 - add selection of types of places to show
 - implement recommendation algorithm based on few criterias
-- add ranking options for generated data
+- add rating options for generated data
+- MORE TESTS